marta-nazzari/CODA/README.md

     *  `conda create -n CODA --file CODA`<br/>
     *  `conda create -n R_CODA --file R_CODA`<br/>
    (Note: the environments you create must be named CODA and R_CODA for the script to properly work)<br/>
-   <br/>Alternatively, you can manually install the required tools on your machine.
+   <br/>Alternatively, you can manually install the required tools on your machine (in which case, the calls to conda environment activation and deactivation need to be commented out).
 CODA uses:
          * Cutadapt
          * FastQC
          * miRge3.0